 What is credit card debt?

-A credit card debt is a type of unsecured consumer debt that is accessed through the use of a credit card.
-Most consumer credit cards have a grace period where there is no interest charged on the debt if the balance is paid in full.
-However, there is an option to pay a minimum monthly payment on a credit card bill, and the balance will begin to bear interest.
-It’s the high interest rates on credit card accounts that make these some of the worst types of debt to incur.
+Credit card debt is a type of unsecured consumer debt accrued by failing to pay off your credit card.
+Most consumer credit cards have a grace period wherein there is no interest charged on the debt if the balance is paid in full.
+However, if you don’t pay off your balance in full, it will begin to bear interest.
+And the high interest rates on credit card accounts that make this one of the worst types of debt to incur.

-Users are often enticed to sign up for credit accounts with promises of high balances or rewards, or even the promotion of the card as a longer-term loan, and then encouraged to only make a small minimum monthly payment.
-Many people don’t intend to get into trouble with credit cards, but it can happen subtly over time.
-Paying down the debt can be difficult due to climbing balances, compounding interest, and increased monthly payments.
+Users are often enticed to sign up for credit accounts with promises of high balances or rewards and then encouraged to make only small minimum monthly payments.
+Over time, this behavior will build a growing balance of debt, and the interest owed will skyrocket.
+Paying down the debt can be difficult due to climbing balances, compounding interest, and growing monthly payments.

 How prevalent is credit card debt?